Natal, Rio Grande do Norte: Bus

 Buses are the cheapest way to move around Natal.
 Passes or magnetic cards can be purchased beforehand, but it is easiest to pay the conductor.
 There are large buses, micro buses and vans, driving along the same streets, charging the same fares.

 All the main touristic spots within Natal are well served by buses.
 People may expect to travel standing up on the big buses (not so with micros and vans).
 Typical waiting time is 15 min during the peak hours, up to one hour.

 Rail

 The Sistema de Trens Urbanos de Natal is a two-line commuter rail system that operates over 56 km of track, and served 3.7 million passengers in 2018.

 Taxi

 There are plenty of taxis in the city.
 Taxis are white cars and have a red plate.
 Fares are the same, regardless of how new and comfortable the car is.

 Fares are regulated by the government.
-The normal prices are: US$2 to start metering, US$1 per km and US$5 per waiting hour.
-The only exception to these prices are the so-called special taxis at the airport.
-From 10:00 pm to 6:00 am at weekdays, and all hours at weekends (and, depending on a decree by the mayor, all times during the month of December), there is a 20% increase in the above prices, this is indicated by a number 2 showing in the fare meter.
+From 10:00 pm to 6:00 am at weekdays, and all hours at weekends (and, depending on a decree by the mayor, all times during the month of December), there is a 20% increase in fare prices, this is indicated by a number 2 showing in the fare meter.
 There are several tele-taxis companies in Natal.